To securely store the crypto investments, traders will need a cryptocurrency wallet.

 Metamask is arguably the most popular Ethereum wallet on the market.
 The wallet can be used to connect to and interact with DApps operating on the Ethereum blockchain.
 Since 2020, MetaMask can also be used to hold Binance Smart Chain (BSC) tokens and to interact with BSC DApps.

-Metamask is available as an extension for your Chrome, Firefox, Brave, and Edge browsers, and also comes with a mobile app.
+Metamask is available as an extension for Chrome, Firefox, Brave, and Edge browsers, and also comes with a mobile app.

 Step 1: Visit the Trust Wallet website.

 Step 2: Download and install the app (available for iOS and Android).

 Step 3: Open the Trust Wallet app and click on "Create a new wallet".